EnoughTea/pmaconv/README.md

 ### NuGet references
 You may notice that NuGet packages are not in the repository, so do not forget to set up package restoration in Visual Studio:

-Tools menu Å® Options Å® Package Manager Å® General Å® "Allow NuGet to download missing packages during build" should be selected.
+Tools menu ‚Üí Options ‚Üí Package Manager ‚Üí General ‚Üí "Allow NuGet to download missing packages during build" should be selected.

 If you have a build server then it needs to be setup with an environment variable 'EnableNuGetPackageRestore' set to true.